Have you ever thought about what happens to the food after you have taken it into your mouth?

-Bile Juice – Bile juice is secreted by the gall bladder.
-After being secreted by the gall bladder it travels in the bile duct which opens into the duodenum.
-Bile juice contains bile salt that helps to emusify fats, that is they break them down into small globules which are easily digested by the enzyme lipase present in the pancreatic juice.
+Bile juice is secreted by the gall bladder.
+After being secreted by the gall bladder it travels through the bile duct that opens into the duodenum.
+Bile juice contains bile salt that helps to emulsify fats.
+Fats are broken down into small globules that are easily digested by the enzyme lipase present in the pancreatic juice.

-Pancreatic Juice – Secreted by the pancreas, the pancreatic juice travels in the pancreatic duct which opens into the duodenum.
-There are enzymes present in the pancreatic juice:
+The pancreatic juice is secreted by the pancreas.
+It travels through the pancreatic duct that opens into the duodenum.
+The enzymes present in the pancreatic juice are as follows:

-1. Trypsinogen – trypsinogen is an inactive form of trypsin, it is activated by the enzyme enterokinase present in the intestinal juice.
-Trypsin has the same function like that of Pepsin, that is it breaks down protein to smaller peptide fragments.
+- Trypsinogen, an inactive form of trypsin, is activated by the enzyme enterokinase present in the intestinal juice.
+It digests proteins.

-3. Steapsin (Pancreatic Lipase) – Steapsin acts on fats converting them into fatty acids & glycerol.
+- Steapsin (Pancreatic Lipase) acts on fats converting them into fatty acids & glycerol.

-4. Carboxypolypeptidase – This enzyme converts peptides into amino acid
+- Carboxypolypeptidase, the enzyme that converts peptides into amino acid

-2. eripsin – Eripsin converts polypeptides to amino acids.
+- Eripsin – converts polypeptides to amino acids

-4. Sucrase – Digests sucrose into glucose and fructose.
+- Sucrase – digests sucrose into glucose and fructose

-5. Lactase – Digests lactose into glucose and galactose.
+- Lactase – digests lactose into glucose and galactose

-The walls of ilium are made up of fingerlike projections known as villi.
+The walls of the ilium are made up of fingerlike projections known as villi.
 Villi are made of up microvilli.
 Therefore, ilium has a very large surface area.
-The main function here is to absorb Vitamin B12, bile salts and absorption of products of digestion.
-Cells lining the ilium also secrete protease and carbohydrase enzymes responsible for final stages of proteins and carbohydrates enzyme.
+The main function here is to absorb Vitamin B12, bile salts, and the products of digestion.
+Cells lining the ilium also secrete protease and carbohydrase enzymes responsible for the final stages of protein and carbohydrate digestions.
 The villi contain large numbers of capillaries which take the amino acids and glucose produced by digestion to the liver through the hepatic portal vein.

-Lacteals are small lymph vessels, and are present in villi.
+Lacteals are small lymph vessels that are present in villi.
 They absorb fatty acids and glycerol, the products of fat digestion.
-The lacteals trasports that fatty acids and glycerol to the lymphatic system for filtering.
+The lacteals transport the fatty acids and glycerol to the lymphatic system for filtering.
 The fatty acids and glycerol are combined with the blood as lymph joins blood at the right and left subclavian veins.

-Colon – Its primary purpose is to extract water from the feces (faeces, however you call it!)
+- Colon – its primary purpose is to extract water from the feces

-– The feces are passed along from the rectum into the anal canal and they are then eliminated out of the body via the anus.
+- Anal Canal – the feces are passed along from the rectum into the anal canal and they are then eliminated out of the body via the anus.

 Contributed by: Amrik, October 15, 2006